 System 'PUBLISH' - 'Email' is meant for users that want to share a link to a survey to many email addresses and at the same time follow which respondents answered the survey and which didn't.
 One big advantage of this system arises when we want to send reminders to respondents that haven't yet filled out the survey.
 1KA system also supports (documents) sending of invitations by mail, SMS, etc.

-When sending email invitations on the right side three options regarding the server for sending e-invitations: 1KA server, Gmail and your own mail server.
+When sending email invitations on the right side two options regarding the server for sending e-invitations: 1KA server and your own mail server.

 Within 'PUBLISH' - 'Email' sub-tab, sending invitations takes place in the following steps: